microsoft/WhatTheHack/xxx-AzureRouteServer/Coach/Solution-01.md

 - Create a Hub Virtual Network (vnet).
 - Create two spoke vnets.
+- Create a Azure Network Gateway in Hub vnet with SKU supporting Active/Active and BGP.
 - Setup vnet peering between spokes and hub vnet.
-- Create a Azure Network Gateway in Hub vnet with SKU supporting Active/Active and BGP.
 - Setup Local Network Gateway reprenting simulated on-prem branch.
-- Deploy the Cisco CSR template (provided in the challange section) to simulate branch (on-premises).
-Template also creates a "Branch1" vnet.
+- Deploy the Cisco CSR template (provided in the challange section) to simulate a branch office (on-premises).
+The said template also creates a "datacenter" vnet.
 - Setup 2-tunnels to one active/active virtual network gateway created earlier.
 - Deploy Cisco CSR template (provided in the challange section) to setup a central NVA (used as a BGP/Security NVA).
 - Deploy VMs in all vnets (including Branch).